The Charlotte: Birth of the music venue

 The Princess Charlotte began hosting live music in the late 1970s, when it was home to the Leicester Traditional Music Club.
 Gary Warren took over as landlord in 1985 and started putting on regular gigs, though he told the Mercury he was having trouble finding local bands to support touring groups.

 In 1985, Leicester City players Gary McAllister, Ali Mauchlen, Ian Andrews and Simon Morgan, Paddy Clift and Ian Butcher from Leicestershire County Cricket Club and a number of Leicester Tigers players joined Leicester Polytechnic students in a bid to drink the pub dry in a single day for charity.
 Warren had ordered 4,500 pints from brewery Ind Coope.

 Andy Wright, who became synonymous with both the pub and Leicester's music scene, took over from Warren in 1988 and cemented the reputation of the Charlotte as a circuit pub.

 In 1998, the pub closed for extensive refurbishment.
-The back bar of the pub was absorbed into a expanded venue, and it reopened that October with a gig by 3 Colours Red, with capacity doubled to 400.
+The back bar of the pub was absorbed into an expanded venue, and it reopened that October with a gig by 3 Colours Red, with capacity doubled to 400.
 The following year, the pub dropped the word Princess from its name.

 Performances

-Notable bands to appear at the Princess Charlotte included The Killers, The Stone Roses, Robert Plant, Joe Strummer, The Cranberries, The Proclaimers, Jayne County & The Electric Chairs, The La's, Spiritualized, Frank Black, Bloc Party, The Arctic Monkeys, Demented are Go, Kingmaker, The Libertines, The Offspring, Razorlight, The Buzzcocks, Primal Scream, Muse, Biffy Clyro, Carter USM, Elastica, Supergrass and Foals.
+Notable bands to appear at the Princess Charlotte included The Killers, The Stone Roses, Robert Plant, Joe Strummer, The Cranberries, The Proclaimers, Jayne County & The Electric Chairs, The La's, Spiritualized, Frank Black, Bloc Party, The Arctic Monkeys, Demented are Go, Kingmaker, The Libertines, The Offspring, Razorlight, The Buzzcocks, Primal Scream, Muse, Biffy Clyro, Carter USM, Elastica, Supergrass, SUGAR and Foals.

 Oasis played the Charlotte in May 1994, a few weeks after the release of their debut single, Supersonic.
 Noel Gallagher later told Mojo magazine it was his second favourite gig of his career.
 Entry cost £3 for concessions, and the band received a fee of £50.

 Blur appeared twice, in July and October 1990.
 Footage from the July gig features in the band's 2004 Starshaped tour film.
 At the second gig singer Damon Albarn climbed the PA stack and knocked a speaker, which hit a member of the audience.
 "It looked nasty and I feared the worst," Wright later recalled.
 "I thought she might sue us - and them.
 I patched her up and she said 'If you get me a T-shirt and I can have a kiss from Damon, then we'll leave it there.'
 So I did.
 And she went home."

 Radiohead played at the Charlotte three times, in 1992 and 1993, and performed Creep for the first time at the venue - to an audience of seven people, according to bassist Colin Greenwood.
 In 1990, Pulp played at the venue to a handful of people.
 "They were awful.
 When they made it, I just couldn't shake the memory of how bad they'd been here."
 The Manic Street Preachers played for no fee.
 "They cancelled on us twice, so they came back and played for free," Wright told the Leicester Mercury in 2004.